 Nate came on board as a PPLT trail intern in April of 2015 and now serves as the project manager for PPLT’s Peaks to Creeks campaign.
 He hails from a small town in western New York and studied geography and environmental studies at the State University of New York at Geneseo.
 The wild places called him west after graduating, and he spent some time working in Yosemite National Park where his passion for all things outdoors was fully realized.
 After doing trail and conservation work across California, from Big Sur to the Sierra Nevadas, and in the green mountains of Vermont to the coastal jungles of North Carolina, he found his way to Montana.
 When he’s not hanging out at PPLT’s Tenmile Creek Park you’ll find him with his wife Julia, and their dog Mooka out on the trails, in the woods camping, or out on the disc golf course.

 Hailing from the hills of the North Valley, Lanie has been a part of the greater Helena community since childhood and is excited to be doing work to promote and protect open space in the area that is most near and dear to her heart.
 She became interested in open space conservation during her adolescence as she watched the once beautiful and elk-filled farmland below her childhood home developed and subdivided.
 Lanie moved to Portland, OR in 2008 and furthered her passion for outdoor recreation and conservation when she began teaching, guiding, and coordinating the climbing gym for the Outdoor Program at Portland State University while attending classes to earn her B.A. in Spanish.
 After five years of city life, she decided that a more natural setting, more specifically Montana, was the superior place to reside and moved back to her hometown, later to be hired by Prickly Pear Land Trust.
-She is thrilled to be a part of such a hard-working and dedicated staff, board and community!
+Lanie was our Development Manager for four years and now helps us out part-time while she is working on her Masters of Education!

 Originally from eastern South Dakota, Evan moved to Montana in 2010 after receiving a degree in accounting from Augustana University and working as a public accountant for two years.
 In Montana, Evan ignited his passion for the outdoors and trails first with Montana Conservation Corps and later with the Bob Marshall Wilderness Foundation and U.S. Forest Service.
 Evan extends his love for connecting people to their landscape in his role as trails coordinator.
 In his free time, he enjoys hiking, biking, skiing, climbing mountains and travelling with his wife, Krystle, and cat, Tofu.